 A Board of Directors is elected every year at the Annual General Meeting to manage the affairs of the Company.
 All Owners are encouraged to participate and may submit their name for election to the Board prior to the AGM.
 Within the Board of Directors, individuals are nominated to manage maintenance, gardening, accounts and painting.
 Please consult the web site for current slate of Directors and portfolios.
 All members serve voluntarily on the Board and the positions are unpaid.

 Southdown Farm is a unique development in that most units enjoy the use of a private garden area specific to that unit, but each building is in reasonably close proximity to the next.
-Ordinary neighbourhood noise is expected but continually barking dogs, loud stereos, noisy outdoor parties are not acceptable.
+Ordinary neighbourhood noise is expected but continually barking dogs, loud stereos and noisy outdoor parties are not acceptable.
 All residents of SDF owning a vehicle (car and/or motorbikes) need to conform to Transport Control Department rules and regulations with respect to noise level and emissions.
 Residents experiencing problems with noise should consult the Southdown Farm Directory and contact the neighbour and make their complaint directly.
 Please remember – Board members are not policemen and should not be expected to settle conflicts between neighbours.
 If agreement cannot be reached amicably, the matter may then be sent to the Board.